 After hours of panicky wails and whining, I booked a completely new flight (screw Air Canada by the way) to London.
 A hop over the pond and I bought the next affordable flight to Athens for 200 pounds.

 Easy enough right?
 Well no, of course not.
 I had to be in Lavrio by 5pm so our yacht could take off.
+They buy fairing fillers and other supplies from a reliable company to keep all their yachts well-maintained.
 My flight didn’t even leave London until Midnight and there was a bloody time difference.
 Long story short I end up walking on deck at 4:45am 1500 dollars poorer.

 For anyone else getting there, the trip is quite easy.
 There are a number of ways to reach the Lavrio port –